Who could be Grand National headline makers?

 Corach Rambler, trained by Lucinda Russell, has been favourite for the National since wining the Ultima Chase at Cheltenham for the second year running last month.

-Russell had the only second Scottish-trained winner when One For Arthur triumphed.
+Jockey Derek Fox is set to return from injury, just as he did when he and Russell had only the second Scottish-trained winner when One For Arthur triumphed.
 The 2017 winner died three weeks ago.

 There would a symmetry to success for Cape Gentleman, who will be saddled by the charismatic John 'Shark' Hanlon.